-Strategy Description First identified First implemented Current status Agency-wide strategies 8.A.01 Conditional housing: Housing program for those who do not currently quite meet SHA's minimum qualifications 2000 MTW Plan Not yet implemented None 8.A.02 Program-specific waiting lists: Operate separate waiting lists (or no waiting list) for specific programs such as service enriched units.
+Strategy Description First identified First implemented Current status Agency-wide strategies 8.A.01 Conditional housing: Housing program for those who do not currently quite meet SHA's minimum qualifications Program and if the project of the condition of the None 8.A.02 Program-specific waiting lists: Operate separate waiting lists (or no waiting list) for specific programs such as service enriched units.
 2000 MTW Plan Activated prior to MTW implementation 2009 2010-R 2019 8.A.03 Service-enriched housing: With the help of key partners, SHA may develop supportive housing communities.
-2001 MTW Plan Not yet implemented None Public housing st rategies 8.P.01 Agency units for housing and related supportive services: Make residential units available for service-enriched housing by partner agencies.
+2001 MTW Plan Not yet implemented None Public housing s trategies 8.P.01 Agency units for housing and related supportive services: Make residential units available for service-enriched housing by partner agencies.
 1999 MTW Agreement Activated prior to MTW implementation 2009 2010 2010-R 8.P.02 Agency units for services: Make residential units available as space for community activities, management use, and partner agencies providing services in and around the community.
-1999 MTW Agreement Activated prior to MTW implementation 2010-R 2011 2012 2015

-Strategy Description First identified First implemented Current status Designate LIPH units for specific implemented 2001 8.P.03 purposes/populations: SHA may 2000 MTW Activated in 2008 0.1.03 designate properties/units for Plan 2011 2010 specific purposes such as elderly.
-2011 8.P.04 Definition of elderly: Allows change in definition of elderly for HUD-designated elderly preference public housing from 62 to 55.
+1999 MTW Agreement Activated prior to MTW implementation 2010-R 2011 2012 2015 8.P.03 Designate LIPH units for specific purposes/populations: SHA may designate properties/units for specific purposes such as elderly.
+2000 MTW Plan Activated in 2011 2001 2008 2010 2011 8.P.04 Definition of elderly: Allows change in definition of elderly for HUD-designated elderly preference public housing from 62 to 55.
 2008 MTW Plan Not yet implemented None 8.P.05 Pet-free environments: Establish pet- free environments in connection with selected service enriched housing.
 2009 MTW Plan Not yet implemented None